Sunrise visitors overload Maui peak, leading to restrictions

 Most Read Stories

-To address the problem, the National Park Service this week started requiring reservations and limiting the number of vehicles to the available parking spots, potentially cutting in half the number of early-morning visitors.
+To address the problem, the National Park Service last week started requiring reservations and limiting the number of vehicles to the available parking spots, potentially cutting in half the number of early-morning visitors.

 Sunrise viewing has long been popular at Haleakala, one of the main attractions at Haleakala National Park, despite morning temperatures that often dip into the 30s.
 Red soil and lava rocks dominate the summit, and only a few hearty plants have adapted to the harsh, high-altitude conditions.
 The peak also is home to the nene, the Hawaiian goose, and colonies of spiders that feast on bugs blown in from the surrounding wilderness.